 Deferred Inflows and Deferred Outflows of Resources - In addition to assets, the statements of financial position will sometimes report a separate section for deferred outflows of resources.
 Deferred outflows of resources represent a consumption of net position that applies to a future period and will not be recognized as an outflow of resources (expense/expenditure) until then.
-For the Academy, deferred outflows of resources are reported on the government-wide statement of net position for pension and OPEB.
-The deferred outflows of resources related to pension and OPEB plans are explained in Note 8 and 9.
+For the Academy, deferred outflows of resources are reported on the statement of net position for pension and OPEB.
+The deferred outflows of resources related to pension and OPEB plans are explained in Notes 7 and 8.

 In addition to liabilities, the statements of financial position report a separate section for deferred inflows of resources.
 Deferred inflows of resources represent an acquisition of net position that applies to a future period and will not be recognized until that time.
 For the Academy, deferred inflows of resources include pension and OPEB.
 These amounts are deferred and recognized as an inflow of resources in the period the amounts become available.
-Deferred inflows of resources related to pension and OPEB plans are reported on the government-wide statement of net position.
-(See Note 8 and 9)
+Deferred inflows of resources related to pension and OPEB plans are reported on the statement of net position.
+(See Notes 7 and 8.)